namr3cto/stoffi/README.md

 This project should not be taken very seriously.
 It is mostly a playground for me, allowing me to experiment with different technologies in something that resembles a real world project.
 However, over the last couple of years Stoffi has grown into something that's no longer very tiny or limited in scope.
 I've actually managed to create quite a few features.

+Go to [stoffiplayer.com](http://stoffiplayer.com) for more information and to download the player.

 ## Features

 * Streaming from YouTube, SoundCloud, Internet radio